How to become an electric vehicle (EV) charger installer

 I am not a registered electrician and I don’t have any electrical experience or qualifications…

 If you are not registered with a Part P Scheme Provider and do not have any electrical experience or qualifications, then before any EV training, you will first need to complete some electrical qualifications to ensure you are competent to carry out single phase domestic electrical work.
 This could be an NVQ qualification, an apprenticeship or an intense adult learning course, like our Domestic Electrician Electric Vehicle Charging Package.

 To become registered with a Part P Scheme Provider, you will need to be electrically competent and hold the required experience and qualifications.

 I’m a registered electrician…

 If you are a registered electrician already, then yes, you can install EV charge points and sign the installations off yourself.
-You can also then go on to become an OLEV registered installer, as Part P Scheme registration is one of the joining criteria.
+You can also then go on to become an EVHS registered installer (previously known as an OLEV registered installer), as Part P Scheme registration is one of the joining criteria.

 We would recommend completing an EV installation course as well, to give you the technical knowledge and skills to safely install EV equipment within customers’ homes.

 I’m not a registered electrician, but I do have qualifications and experience…